Skip to main content

 Acute coronary syndrome (ACS) is a group of symptoms and signs caused by a blockage in the coronary arteries.
 Chest discomfort, dyspnea, and electrocardiographic irregularities are common signs and symptoms.
 A blockage of the coronary artery due to cholesterol-rich plaque and thrombus is the most prevalent cause of the acute coronary syndrome.

-Why is the ACS Clinical Trial being done?
+Why is the ACS trial being done?

 How to prevent repeat attacks?